RBWM Innovation Fund Project

 Knowl Hill CAMEO group Xmas Lunch

-by sglover1, about 2 months ago
+by sglover1, 4 months ago

 In December we provided a Christmas Lunch for 25 elderly residents of Knowl Hill as part of our CAMEO get together.
 This was held in the Village Hall and the food brought in.
 The event was rounded off with the singing of carols accompanied on keyboards.
 It was a fun event and an opportunity for everyone to have a last catch-up before Christmas.